gitpress/adventures/html/01_hello_html/_2_a_good_text_editor.md

-In this book I will generally use either Sublime Text which can be evaluated for free (an unlimited evaluation) or the browser-based development environment of [Codio](http://www.codio.com) which leverages the "integrated development environment" of Cloud 9 IDE.
-This is essentially a text editor designed to come with extra syntax highlighting (basically colour coding your code) and the ability for other additional features to be bolted on top.
+In this book I will generally use Sublime Text which as I mentioned previously, can be evaluated for free (an unlimited evaluation).
+The browser-based development environment of [Codio](http://www.codio.com) which leverages the "integrated development environment" of Ice IDE is also a good bet.

+An IDE is essentially a text editor designed to come with extra syntax highlighting (basically colour coding your code) and the ability for other additional features to be bolted on top.

 I recommend using Codio if you are on a windows machine